harshapraneeth/rotatingVectors/README.md

 # rotatingVectors

-change the parameters at the starting of the code according to your need
+change the parameters at the begining of the code according to your need